Differential Equation Scaling Limits of Shaped and Unshaped Neural Networks: Background on Shaped Networks and ResNets

 The activation functions are modified as follows.
 For a ReLU-like activation, we choose

 or for a smooth activation $\varphi \in C^4(\mathbb{R})$ such that $\varphi(0) = 0, \varphi'(0) = 1$ and $\varphi^{(4)}(x)$ bounded by a polynomial, we choose

-We will first recall one of the main results of \cite{li2022neural}, which is stated informally\footnote{The statement is ``informal'' in the sense that we have stated what the final limit is, but not the precise sense of the convergence.} below.
+We will first recall one of the main results of \cite{li2022neural}, which is stated informally\footnote{The statement is ``informal'' in the sense that we have stated what the final limit is, but not the precise sense of the convergence.
+See \cref{app:background_skorohod} for a rigorous treatment of the convergence result.} below.

 \begin{theorem}[Theorem 3.2 and 3.9 of \cite{li2022neural}, Informal] Let $p=\frac{1}{2}$.
 Then in the limit as $d,n\to\infty, \frac{d}{n} \to T > 0$, and $\varphi_s$ defined as above, we have that the upper triangular entries of $V_{\lfloor tn \rfloor}$ (flattened to a vector) converges to the following SDE weakly